Option1 - 24 wks (1 study period)

 - Payment plan available

 - 20% discount for online studies.
 Terms & conditions apply

 The Certificate II in Retail Make-up and Skin Care is an entry-level qualification for the retail aspect to the beauty industry.
 In this course you will learn to develop skills and knowledge necessary for a career in the retail space of beauty.

 Students undertaking this make-up course come from all walks of life.
 Some are school leavers, some are looking for a career change, and some are entering the beauty industry for the first time.
 Others are looking to add to their skills and experience in the make-up industry.
 The course is also suited to overseas-trained beauty therapists who want to ensure their training is comparable to that which is required in Australia.

-The Certificate II in Retail Make-Up and Skin Care covers the importance of communication in the workplace, interacting with customers, demonstrating and selling makeup and retail skin care.
-The study units have a focus on fashion, glamour and photographic makeup, and the course guides students through the basics and onto the more advanced techniques required for work in these industries.
+The Certificate II in Retail Make-Up and Skin Care covers the importance of communication in the workplace, interacting with customers, demonstrating and selling make-up and retail skin care products, and carrying out routine salon tasks.
+The study units have a focus on fashion, glamour and photographic make-up, and the course guides students through the basics and onto the more advanced techniques required for work in these industries

 As part of your qualification you will spend time within the AIAS Beauty Clinic which operates to the public, giving you experience with real clients in a real work environment.